 - or that some of the children will be entrusted to one parent and the other children to the other parent.

-If the parents fail to reach agreement on the matter themselves, a Social Work Centre shall assist them in reaching an agreement.
+If the parents fail to reach an agreement on the matter themselves, a Social Services Centre shall assist them in reaching an agreement.

 If they do not reach agreement or if the agreement is not in the interests of the children, the court shall not terminate the marriage on the basis of an agreement; instead, a divorce action shall be required.

-If, even with the assistance of a Social Work Centre, the parents fail to agree on the upbringing and care of children, the court shall decide at the request of one or both parents
+If, even with the assistance of a Social Services Centre, the parents fail to agree on the upbringing and care of children, the court shall decide at the request of one or both parents as follows:

-- or that some of the children are to be entrusted to one parent and the other children to the other parent.
+- that some of the children are to be entrusted to one parent and the other children to the other parent;

-- In exceptional cases, the court may decide that all or some of the children are to be entrusted into the care and upbringing of a third person,
+- or, in exceptional cases, that all or some of the children are to be entrusted into the care and upbringing of a third person.

-the court must seek the opinion of a Social Work Centre prior to its decision and, when reaching a decision, consider the child’s opinion if it is expressed by the child him/herself or by a person the child trusts, and who has been chosen by the child him/herself, and provided the child is capable of understanding its meaning and consequences.
+In doing so, the court must seek the opinion of a Social Services Centre prior to its decision and, when reaching a decision, consider the child’s opinion if it is expressed by the child themselves or by a person the child trusts, and who has been chosen by the child themselves, and provided the child is capable of understanding its meaning and consequences.